Tree SpacingClick Here for a PDF of Tree Spacing

 Utilities.
 Do not place trees where planting, care and harvesting could be a safety hazard—such as under overhead utility lines or over buried utility lines, see CHOOSE - Site Conditions.
-Hand shovels and machinery can pierce underground electric, gas and communications lines.
-Tree roots can grow into pipes and clog them.
-Tree branches can grow into overhead electric lines and present a fire and electrocution hazard.
+Hazards could include hand shovels and machinery piercing underground electric, gas, water, sewer or communications lines.
+Tree roots could grow into pipes and clog them.
+Tree branches could grow into overhead electric lines and present a fire and electrocution hazard.

-Buildings, walls and curbs.
-Place trees far enough away from buildings so roots do not grow into building foundations or crack patios and driveways.
+Buildings, streets, slabs and curbs.
+Place trees far enough away from buildings, walls, street, concrete slabs and curbs so roots do not grow into foundations or crack curbs, roads or slabs.
+Do not plant trees where they could block traffic signs or vehicle visibility.
 To minimize wildfire danger and damage to roofs, tree canopies should not overhang roofs or be planted right next to buildings, see CHOOSE - Wildfire.
 Avoid putting trees against shared walls, since part of the tree will overhang the neighbor’s yard, roots could impact wall foundations and trees will be difficult to maintain.
-Plant trees at least 2 feet from street curbs, sidewalks and roads.

 Access.
 In site design, lay out pathways to and around trees.
 You may need to plan for access into the site for vehicles or machinery used for maintenance or new construction.
 Trees can be placed in clusters, with wider access ways between them for wheelbarrows, mowers, vehicles or other machinery.